coldfix/sphinx-code-tabs/README.rst

 - add mechanism to group several tab widgets together, so that the selection is kept in sync (which means users interested in a specific language won't have to change the language on each snippet individually in a longer article)
-- adopt "caption" attribute rather using our own "title"
 - reuse "code-block" rather than introducing our own "code-tab" (?)
 - allow tabs other than code-blocks (maybe)